DennisHeimbigner/netcdf-c/docs/filters.md

 the netcdf-c API.
 Rather, one must know the HDF5 id and parameters of the filter of interest and use the functions ''nc_def_var_filter'' and ''nc_inq_var_filter''.
 Internally, the NCZarr code will use information about known Codecs to convert the HDF5 filter reference to the corresponding Codec.
-This restriction also hold for the specification of filters in ''ncgen'' and ''nccopy''.
+This restriction also holds for the specification of filters in ''ncgen'' and ''nccopy''.

 ## Special Codecs Attribute